system.time({

 summary(model)

-profvis produces an interactive flame graph showing which lines take the most time and allocate the most memory.
-Use it when you do not know where the bottleneck is.
+})profvis produces an interactive flame graph showing which lines eat the most time and allocate the most memory.
+Use it when you do not know where the bottleneck is, which, if you are honest with yourself, is most of the time.

 Here is a concrete example.
 The function slow_analysis generates data, fits a model, copies residuals in a loop (using c() to grow a vector), and computes a summary: